openedx/edx-documentation/en_us/install_operations/source/configuration/tpa/tpa_SAML_SP.rst

 .. note:: Configuration settings added to the ``lms.auth.json`` file are reset to their default values when you use Ansible to update edx-platform.

-To configure your Open edX installation with your public and private SAML keys, follow these steps.
+To configure an Open edX site with your public and private SAML keys, follow these steps.

 #.
 Open the ``edx/app/edxapp/lms.auth.json`` file in your text editor.